Menu

 Habitats and Wildlife

-At the Keville Footbridge, you’re likely to see all sorts of wildlife – turtles sunning, river otters playing, any number of fish and fowl going about their daily routines.
+At the Keville Footbridge, you’re likely to see all sorts of wildlife – turtles sunning, river otters playing, any number of fish and fowl.
 Look for shorebirds, gulls, hawks, cormorants, egrets, heron, and osprey — all of which will become more common as you head downstream through the marshes.
 See if you can spot marsh wren nests in the marsh.

 This is a Head of Tide ecosystem.
 While 8.5 miles from the ocean, there is still a tidal influence, and a mix of salt and fresh water.
 Plant species are typical of freshwater wetlands, including pickerelweed, sweet pepperbush and bulrushes.
 You may see diadromous fish (which migrate between fresh and salt water) such as herring, American shad and American eel.